usc-isi-i2/kgtk-browser/BYOD.md

 This document describes the steps required for importing any file in [KGTK Edge File format](https://kgtk.readthedocs.io/en/latest/data_model/#file-format) to the Sqlite db file for KGTK Browser backend.

 The input tsv file should **fulfill all the following requirements** ,
 - it should have an `id` column containing ids for all the rows.
-See [kgtk add-id](https://kgtk.readthedocs.io/en/latest/transform/add_id/) to add the `id` column if there is none.
+See [kgtk add-id](https://kgtk.readthedocs.io/en/latest/transform/add_id/) to add the `id` column if there is none or to add ids for the rows which do not have ids.
 - it should contain data type for all the properties in the column `label`.
   -  for new properties, please create a file similar to https://github.com/usc-isi-i2/kgtk/blob/master/kgtk-properties/kgtk.properties.tsv
   -  for existing wikidata properties, make sure the input file has data types.